DrKembhavi-s/DrKembhavi-s.github.io/_posts/2026-08-25-49-out-of-192-AIAPGET-Silence-and-Ayurveda-Politics.md

 This is the question I have asked before and will keep asking, because AIAPGET 2026 is only the latest occasion to ask it again.

-**Ayurveda is, today, a fractured community — not united by a shared standard, a shared grievance mechanism, or a shared willingness to be inconvenient to the people who hold power over its colleges and its careers. **
+**Ayurveda is, today, a fractured community — not united by a shared standard, a shared grievance mechanism, or a shared willingness to be inconvenient to the people who hold power over its colleges and its careers.**

 If a national entrance test can be compromised for nearly two hundred candidates and generate a fraction of the outrage a comparable NEET failure would draw automatically, the fracture is not hypothetical.

-It is measurable, in the silence itself.
+**It is measurable, in the silence itself.**

-And if the colleges, principals, faculties, and universities who are supposed to stand between students and this kind of institutional failure will not do it even when the facts are this clear and this public**, I see no reason to be hopeful about Ayurveda correcting itself as a system, from the inside, on its own timeline.**
+And if the colleges, principals, faculties, and universities who are supposed to stand between students and this kind of institutional failure will not do it even when the facts are this clear and this public, **I see no reason to be hopeful about Ayurveda correcting itself as a system, from the inside, on its own timeline.**

 # **What Would Actually Have to Change**